Gustavo-Kuze/Chocolatra/README.md

 <h2>Translation</h2>
 Version 1.6 brings You the new Language Translator engine!
 Let's see how to set the program to show pt-br (Brazilian Portuguese) strings.

-1. Download the language file from <a href="https://github.com/Gustavo-Kuze/Chocolatra/tree/v1.6/Translations">here</a>;
+1. Download the language file from <a href="https://github.com/Gustavo-Kuze/Chocolatra/tree/v1.6/Translations">source code</a> or from <a href="https://github.com/Gustavo-Kuze/Chocolatra/releases">Releases tab</a>;

 2. Put the file inside the same folder as Chocolatra.exe is contained;